Digestion, Diets | August 3, 2016 | Author: Naturopath

 It is the sugar types in the foods, such as fructose from common fruits or lactose from dairy products that cause the reactions that result in manifestation of gut-related symptoms.

-Herbs and root plants such as artichokes (Globe and Jerusalem), leek, Onions (all kinds), Spring Onions and large amounts of Rye, Barley and Wheat.
+Fructans.
+Herbs and root plants such as artichokes (globe and jerusalem), leek, Onions (all kinds), Spring Onions and large amounts of Rye, Barley and Wheat.

 The FODMAPs diet is essentially aimed as a temporary dietary intervention that is divided up into phases.

 The first phase of the low FODMAP diet involves a complete restriction of all foods that contain high FODMAPs.

 This phase generally lasts between 6 to 8 weeks and should be done under or following consultation with a professional, firstly to establish a legitimate diagnosis of a functional gut disorder and to have proper recommendation or advise on the low FODMAPs diet.

 After the initial complete-restriction phase, a systematic reintroduction of FODMAPs foods will be carried out by a professional who will monitor the effects of each food source on the individual patient’s gut health.
 Every person is different and therefore, degrees of intolerance, adjustment and readjustment will differ from one person to the next.

 This is the reason that the FODMAPs diet is very often individualized

 The diet itself is generally considered safe and can even be recommended by professionals for children that have been officially diagnosed with a functional gut disorder such as IBS.
 It is not recommended however, that children who generally benefit from treatment with the FODMAPs diet continue on it indefinitely.
 The diet is also safe for patients who have previously undergone gastrointestinal surgical procedures.